← Back to watchlist

 No border — dormant / no pattern forming

 Pills: each indicator cell shows the most recent BUY/SELL trigger with value and time.
-Signal column fires when Mean Reversion → Confluence → Trend trigger in the same direction, in order, within the chosen window.
+Signal column fires when Mean Reversion → Confluence → Trend align in the same direction, in order, within the chosen window.
+Trend is now auto-computed server-side from price data, so contributors only fire Mean Reversion and Confluence.

 Timeframe is the chart candle size on TradingView.
 Alerts sent from a 5-minute chart land here only when you're viewing "5 min".
 You can run alerts on multiple timeframes simultaneously — they don't mix.